Study Abroad programme

 - Anything personal or interesting to you that supports your application and shows us how you think

-Apply by June 5 for the autumn semester or the full year.
-Apply by October 31 for the spring semester.
+Apply by 5 June for the autumn semester (study option 2) or the full year (study option 1).

 - You’ll get an email to confirm we’ve received your completed application